 Teachers and administrators have full authority over student conduct at before- or after-school activities.
 Whether a school activity is on or off district premises, students must follow the same rules of conduct that apply during the instructional day.
 Misbehavior will be subject to consequences established by the Student Code of Conduct or any stricter standards of behavior established by the sponsor for extracurricular participants.

 Library (All Grade Levels)

-The library is open for independent student use during the following times with a teacher permit:
+The library is open for independent student use during the following times with a teacher permission, Monday through Friday from 7:45am-3:45pm.

-• 7:45 AM-3:45 PM